getify/Functional-Light-JS/ch9.md

 ### Tail Calls

 Recursion far predates JS, and so do these memory limitations.
-Back in the sixties, developers were wanting to use recursion and running up against hard limits of device memory of their powerful computers that were far lower than we have on our watches today.
+Back in the 1960s, developers were wanting to use recursion and running up against hard limits of device memory of their powerful computers that were far lower than we have on our watches today.

 Fortunately, a powerful observation was made in those early days that still offers hope.
 The technique is called *tail calls*.